|Alzheimer > 1. Introduction to Alzheimer's Disease|

 Alzheimer's disease (AD) is named after Dr. Alois Alzheimer who discovered the neurodegenerative disorder in 1906 from the brain tissue characterized by abnormal clumps and tangled filaments.
-The clumps are now known as amyloid plaque and the tangled filaments are called neurofibrillary tangles.
+In biology, abnormal clumps are referred to as "inclusion bodies" which are the aggregates of insoluble proteins.
+The inclusion bodies found in AD are known as amyloid plaque comprising primarily the beta amyloid (Aβ).
+The tangled filaments are called neurofibrillary tangles composed of Tau protein.
 They are the hallmarks of AD.

 AD usually begins after age 60, and risk goes up with age.
 About 3 percent of men and women age 65 to 74 have AD, and nearly half of people older than 85 have the disease.
 If untreated, the patient will die due to severe brain damage.
 The time from diagnosis to death varies between 3 to 10 years, depending on age and other health conditions.